Monday, February 5, 2018

 CATCHING THE STARS

-Throughout this day she listens to Mendelssohn's The Hebrides and welcomes her last “visitor,” in the form of the bright memory of the isle of Uist--which always brings joy and solace.
-The evening before she left Scotland, she spent with the MacKays.
-As the sun went down, they took a simple meal together, drank whisky, recited and sang Robby Burns’ poetry and songs.
-Filled with sadness, she spoke to the MacKays in gratitude for all the wild and beautiful things: Eagles flying high above the wide drifts of flowers beyond the white sand beaches; the thatched-roofed cottages with their driftwood or whalebone timbers, the lovely low stone walls; and the kindness and generosity of the Hebridean people.
+Her last "guest," this day then, was the memory of the her last evening in Scotland, spent with the MacKays, who had welcomed her for a time into their family.
+As the sun went down, they took a simple meal together, drank a wee bit of whisky, and recited and sang Robby Burns’ poetry and songs.
+Filled with the kind of sadness as now, she had spoken to the MacKays of her gratitude for their hospitality and for experiencing all the wild and beautiful things around them: Eagles flying high above, the wide drifts of flowers beyond the white sand beaches; the thatched-roofed cottages with their driftwood or whalebone timbers, the lovely low stone walls; and, most of all, the kindness and generosity of the MacKays.

-She was led out by the two older children on a narrow path approaching the sea to the sound of slow waves washing ashore.
-When she opened her eyes, she saw infinite bright stars perfectly reflected from the heavens all across the calm water.
+“You haven’t seen everything yet, Lass," said Mr. Mackay.
+"Come with us now, but keep your eyes closed."
+Fran was led into the dark night by the two older MacKay children on to a narrow path approaching the sea, to the sound of slow waves on the shore.
+Then, she opened her eyes to the bright stars of the heavens perfectly reflected across the calm sea.

 No comments: